Hey everyone, and welcome to the internet’s ultimate NCCPT certification review.

 NCCPT CPT Content Coverage: the Good and the Bad

 Now, let’s take a look at the key aspects of personal training and determine how well NCCPT covers them to equip useful professionals.

 Exercise Science Foundations Coverage

-At the genesis of understanding, fitness instruction is understanding fitness itself, namely understanding exercise science and exercise physiology.
+At the genesis of understanding, fitness instruction and correct fitness programming is understanding fitness itself, namely understanding exercise science and exercise physiology.

 Each PT cert worth its salt will begin its curriculum with an introduction to exercise science.
 How well this is achieved can set the tone for how valuable the educational experience will be.

 When it comes to NCCPT, the coverage done on exercise application stands to the task.